Paul M. English

-English co-founded Summits Education, a network of 41 schools in Haiti, created in partnership with the Haitian Ministry of National Education and Partners In Health, a non-profit where English serves as a director.
-He also founded King Boston, a racial-justice project which includes the creation of a new memorial to Martin Luther King Jr. and Coretta Scott King at Boston Common and the King Center for Economic Justice in Roxbury, Boston.
+Outside of tech ventures, English co-founded Summits Education, a network of 41 schools in Haiti, created in partnership with the Haitian Ministry of National Education and Partners In Health, a non-profit where English serves as a director.

+He also founded The Embrace, a racial-justice project that includes the creation of a new memorial to Martin Luther King Jr. and Coretta Scott King at Boston Common and the King Center for Economic Justice in Roxbury, Boston.
+English also founded the Winter Walk for Homelessness and the Bipolar Social Club.

 Early life and education

-Paul M. English was born in 1963 in Boston, Massachusetts, the sixth of seven siblings in an Irish Catholic family that lived in the West Roxbury neighborhood.
+English was born in 1963 in Boston, Massachusetts, the sixth of seven siblings in an Irish Catholic family that lived in the West Roxbury neighborhood.
 His mother was a substitute teacher and social worker, and his father was a pipefitter for Boston Gas.
-The family were congregants of St. Theresa of Avila Parish, and English attended Boston Latin School.
-He was part of the school band and played the piano and trumpet.
-He also joined the Computer Club where he was first introduced to computer programming.
+The family were congregants of St. Theresa of Avila Parish.

+English attended Boston Latin School, where he was part of the school band and played the piano and trumpet.
+He also joined the Computer Club, where he was first introduced to computer programming.

 In 1981, his mother bought a VIC-20 computer for the family on which English continued to teach himself how to code.
 His brother Ed had become a well-known game designer after he created a computer program to play chess.
 Parker Brothers had also hired Ed to convert Frogger to be playable on the Atari 2600.

 Paul designed a game called Cupid on the VIC-20 which he showed to Ed.
 Cupid, with Ed's help, was acquired for $25,000 by Games by Apollo, which made a $5,000 down payment on the game before the company went out of business.
 Paul used the money to buy an Apple II with CD-ROM burner to make copies of the game for his friends.
 He also bought a modem to join the nascent Internet.

 English continued to live in the family home and worked as a meter reader for Boston Gas in the summer after graduating from Boston Latin in 1982.
-His grades were not good enough to get him into a competitive school like Harvard like several of his classmates, but his high SAT scores meant that he could attend the University of Massachusetts Boston tuition-free.
+His grades were not good enough to get him into a competitive school like Harvard, where several of his classmates would attend—but his high SAT scores meant that he could attend the University of Massachusetts Boston tuition-free.
 He also liked the fact that the school had a Jazz band.

 While attending classes at night, English worked part-time for Ed's new company, adding music and sound effects to video games.
 After graduating with a bachelor's degree in 1987, English continued to study at UMass Boston to earn a master's degree in Computer Science in 1989.
 He later earned an honorary doctorate from the same university in 2019.